iKarTehFox/web-clock-docs/docs/datetime.md

 | --- | --- |
 | ![A screenshot of the clock in 12-hour clock mode](/assets/images/docs-Features/datetime/12h.png) | ![A screenshot of the clock in 24-hour clock mode](/assets/images/docs-Features/datetime/24h.png) |

+{: .tip }
+As of version 1.6.0, the clock mode is set automatically based on your system's current setting.

 <hr>

 ### Time Zone